Eternal Return (film)

 Eternal Return is a 2025 epic romance film written and directed by Yaniv Raz.
 It stars Naomi Scott and Kit Harington.

+The film premiered at the 2025 Toronto International Film Festival on September 8, 2025, and is also set to be released on December 4, 2026.

 Premise

 A woman is sent back in time to reignite her ability to love.